wretchedghost/bashConfig/README.md

 What my terminal looks like: ![screenshots/neofetch.png](screenshots/neofetch.png)

-#### To use: replace your ~/.bashrc and /root/.bashrc with the .bashrc file to have your terminal look like mine.
+#### To use: replace your ~/.bashrc and /root/.bashrc with the .bashrc file to have your terminal look like mine then run:

+> $ source ~/.bashrc

 What my root terminal looks like: ![screenshots/neofetch_root.png](screenshots/neofetch_root.png)